Tornadoes of 2019: July 3 (China)

 A violent stovepipe tornado moved through the city of Kaiyuan in Liaoning Province, Northeastern China, killing six people and injuring 190.
 Numerous homes sustained major structural damage, with roofs removed and exterior walls collapsed.
 Several multi-story apartment buildings were significantly damaged, and multiple industrial buildings and factories were also significantly damaged or completely destroyed, with metal support beams severely mangled.
 The most intense damage was noted at a large reinforced concrete cafeteria building, which was almost entirely leveled.
 Trees were snapped, twisted, and debarked and power poles were snapped as well.
 Vehicles were also thrown and destroyed, and farm fields in rural areas outside of the city were heavily scoured.
 The tornado was rated EF4 in intensity.

-July 23

-Between late July 22 and early July 23, several rounds of powerful thunderstorms moved through Rhode Island and southeastern Massachusetts, prompting rare tornado warnings for the region.
-Around mid-day of July 23, two EF1 tornadoes struck two different towns on Cape Cod.
-One tornado touched down in West Yarmouth, ripping off the roof of the Cape Sands Inn, uprooting dozens of trees, and sending one tree into a residence.
-This tornado lifted ten minutes later in South Yarmouth.
-The second EF1 tornado struck Harwich, snapping trees and ripping shingles off of roofs before lifting five minutes later.
-A survey by NWS meteorologists discovered a third EF1 tornado struck Harwich, remaining on the ground for only one minute.
-No casualties were reported.
-Just three other confirmed tornadoes have occurred on Cape Cod since 1950, one of which occurred just nine months prior in October 2018.
-Two other weak tornadoes touched down in North Carolina, and a total of five tornadoes were confirmed as a result of this event.
-Straight line winds due to the storm caused 325,000 customers in New Jersey to lose power, the largest power outage in state history since Hurricane Sandy, while flooding due to the system forced the closure of the Long Island Expressway close to Francis Lewis Boulevard for an hour late on July 22.

 July 28 (Europe)

 At around 2:00 a.m. on July 28, an F2 tornado hit Fiumicino in Central Italy, passing near the Leonardo da Vinci–Fiumicino Airport.
 The tornado tossed and flipped multiple cars, killing a woman inside one of them.
 The tornado also damaged several homes and a gas station, bent signs to the ground, and downed trees and brick fences as well.
 The tornado was a part of a small outbreak of otherwise weak tornadoes that impacted several countries in Europe that day.
 An F0 tornado caused roof and chimney damage in the Klagstorp, Sweden area, while another weak tornado caused damage to trees and vehicles in Jönköping County, Sweden.
 A total of 7 tornadoes were confirmed.